Week Long 2019 – Registration

 The following is a list of the most important rules of the club that must be strictly adhered to at all times.
 We appreciate you taking the time to go over this list with your child/children to ensure a safe environment for all involved in our program.

-1. Novice and Atom age paddlers shall wear a Department of Fisheries and Oceans, Canadian Coast Guard or Transport Canada Approved Personal Flotation Device (PFD) or similarly approved life jacket while engaged in on-water training activities.
+1. NEW*** U16 and under paddlers shall wear a Department of Fisheries and Oceans, Canadian Coast Guard or Transport Canada Approved Personal Flotation Device (PFD) or similarly approved life jacket while engaged in on-water training activities.

-4. The Sackawa Canoe Club strongly recommends that all Midgets to Masters who are novice to level 3 paddlers wear a lifebelt for additional flotation in the event of a spill.
+4. The Sackawa Canoe Club strongly recommends that all to U17 and up who are novice to level 3 paddlers wear a lifebelt for additional flotation in the event of a spill.

 5. The designated swimming area is off limits to the boats.